Last updated: April 19, 2021

 - Individuals are fined 20 Bahraini Dinars ($53) on the spot for not wearing masks in public venues and outlets.

 - American Citizen Services: Routine American citizen services have resumed and appointments can be booked online.
-Adults renewing their passports are encouraged to use the Embassy’s Dropbox which does not require an appointment.
+Adults renewing their regular (blue) passports are encouraged to use the Embassy’s Dropbox which does not require an appointment.
+Requests for American Citizen Services for non-Bahraini residents will be handled on a case-by-case basis.
 To request a CRBA appointment, please email ManamaCRBA@state.gov.

 - Visa Operations: The Embassy has resumed scheduling of nonimmigrant and most immigrant visa categories.
 Applicants should expect significant wait times as services remain limited due to Covid-19.
 The Embassy continues to process all nonimmigrant visa cases eligible for an interview waiver.
 Applicants can book a nonimmigrant visa appointment online.